department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/eligibility.md

 <div class="va-introtext">

-Learn about VA home loan eligibility requirements.
-Find out how to apply for a Certificate of Eligibility (COE) to show your lender that you qualify for a VA-backed loan based on your service history and duty status.
-Keep in mind that you’ll also need to meet your lender’s credit and income loan requirements to receive financing.
+Learn about VA home loan eligibility requirements for a VA direct or VA-backed loan.
+Find out how to apply for a Certificate of Eligibility (COE) to show your lender that you qualify based on your service history and duty status.
+Keep in mind that for a VA-backed home loan, you’ll also need to meet your lender’s credit and income loan requirements to receive financing.

 </div>